Hudson Technologies (HDSN)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-We can take a deeper look into Hudson Technologies’s earnings to better understand the drivers of its performance.
-Hudson Technologies’s operating margin has declined by 23.8 percentage points over the last two years.
-This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+Diving into the nuances of Hudson Technologies’s earnings can give us a better understanding of its performance.
+While we mentioned earlier that Hudson Technologies’s operating margin expanded this quarter, a two-year view shows its margin has declined.
+This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q1, Hudson Technologies reported EPS at $0.06, down from $0.20 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Hudson Technologies to perform poorly.
-Analysts forecast its full-year EPS of $0.37 will hit $0.50.
+In Q3, Hudson Technologies reported EPS of $0.27, up from $0.17 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Hudson Technologies’s full-year EPS of $0.50 to grow 21%.

 9. Cash Is King